How to Dry Peppers without a Dehydrator

 Learn how to make a Chile Ristra »

-3. Dry them on the Counter:
+3. Dry Chile Peppers in your Car on the Dash!

 You can also just leave peppers on the counter, you'll find that they will dry up on their own too if you live in a dry climate and you keep them in a dry, well-ventilated space.
 Make sure to spread them out so they're not touching each other.